 On the other hand, FOB Destination allows the buyer to add the inventory only when the purchase shipment reaches perfect condition.
 So, it is good from an accounting perspective.
 Also, under FOB Destination, the buyer has to take care of fewer things.

 Though FOB is the most common term in the shipping world, there are other important and must-know terms as well;

-FCA or Free Carrier means it is the responsibility of the seller to deliver the shipment at the port or airport or railway terminal where the buyer has an operation.
+FCA or Free Carrier means it is the seller’s responsibility to deliver the shipment at the port or airport, or railway terminal where the buyer has an operation.